Saichō: Bodhisattva precepts and new ordination system

 Saichō initiated a significant reform of Buddhist monastic ordination by advocating for the sole use of Mahāyāna bodhisattva precepts in place of the traditional Hīnayāna vinaya precepts.
 This reform was central to his vision of establishing a purely Mahāyāna tradition in Japan, distinct from the Nara schools that relied on the Dharmaguptaka vinaya.
 Saichō’s reforms were deeply influenced by the Brahma Net Sutra (Fanwang jing), and the *Lotus Sutra*, which became foundational to Tendai interpretations of the precepts.

 The Brahma Net Sutra provided a set of ten major and forty-eight minor bodhisattva precepts, which Saichō adopted as the basis for ordination.
 However, the Lotus Sutra also played a crucial role in shaping Tendai views on the precepts.
 While the Lotus Sutra does not explicitly outline precepts in the form of rules, its teachings were interpreted by Tendai monks to support a wide range of positions on monastic discipline, from strict adherence to the vinaya to the complete transcendence of formal precepts.

-Saichō’s rejection of the vinaya precepts was rooted in his interpretation of the Lotus Sutra as the ultimate expression of the Buddha's teachings.
-In his early biography, the *Eizan Daishi den*, Saichō is quoted as vowing to abandon the 250 Hīnayāna precepts, declaring that he would no longer follow śrāvaka (Hīnayāna) practices.
+Saichō’s choice to set aside the vinaya precepts was rooted in his interpretation of the Lotus Sutra as the ultimate expression of the Buddha's teachings.
+In his early biography, the Eizan Daishi den, Saichō is quoted as vowing to non longer follow the 250 Hīnayāna precepts, since they are mainly for śrāvakas.
 Instead, he emphasized the bodhisattva path as articulated in the Lotus Sutra, which he believed revealed the true intent of the Buddha's teachings.
-This perspective was further supported by passages in the Lotus Sutra, such as the “Comfortable Practices” (anrakugyō) chapter, which admonishes practitioners to avoid association with śrāvakas, thereby providing a rationale for rejecting Hīnayāna precepts.
+This perspective was further supported by passages in the Lotus Sutra, such as the “Comfortable Practices” (anrakugyō) chapter, which admonishes practitioners to avoid association with śrāvakas.